wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 Amazon AWS infrastructure monitoring
 ====================================

-Gather log data from different AWS sources with the Wazuh module for AWS (aws-s3).
+This POC shows how you can use Wazuh to gather log data from different AWS sources with the Wazuh module for AWS (aws-s3).

-You can find a detailed guide on how to Monitor AWS resources in the `AWS Monitoring guide <https://https://documentation.wazuh.com/current/amazon/>`_.
+To learn more about monitoring AWS resources, see the `Using Wazuh to monitor AWS <amazon>`_ section.

 Configuration
 -------------